 Wild Card Weekend

-NFC: NFC Championship, 3:05 p.m.
-ET (FOX)
+NFC Championship, 3:05 p.m.
+ET (Fox)

-AFC: AFC Championship, 6:40 p.m.
+AFC Championship, 6:40 p.m.
 ET (CBS)

-Super Bowl 52
+Super Bowl LIII

 If you enjoyed this article, please Subscribe to our weekly newsletter.
-It goes out every Thursday and keeps you up to date on information relevant to cord cutters.
+It goes out every week and keeps you up to date on information relevant to cord cutters.
 Subscribing will also inform you on the latest deals out there for internet, streaming, and more.